jagadhis/coding/README.md

-# Blockchain_for_EHR
+# blockchain for ehr

-Implemenation of blockchain for handling electronic health records using Flask, html, CSS and Bootstrap.
+Implemenation of blockchain for handling electronic health records using flask, html, CSS and Bootstrap.